 These rosemary and garlic grilled potatoes are one of the most delicious side dishes you can make over a campfire or on your grill.
 They’re also incredibly simple to make, but let’s keep that our little secret.

-Rosemary grilled potatoes, what a incredible combination!
-It’s one of those insta-nostalgia dishes that brings me back to my childhood summers.
+Rosemary grilled potatoes, what an incredible combination!
+It’s one of those instant-nostalgia dishes that brings me back to my childhood summers.
 Sunny days, backyard BBQs, good times.
 These potatoes are all of that.

 So that’s why we’re so excited to share them with you!
 These grilled potatoes in foil are such an incredibly simple recipe to make, but the results are so spectacular.
 And if there is one thing we love when camping, it’s low-effort high-reward meals!

 These potatoes pair perfectly with also sorts of dishes, like grilled meats, grilled asparagus, or grilled corn on the cob.
 Pretty much grilled anything.
 Whether you’re cooking over a fire or using your trusty grill, we guarantee these potatoes will be a hit.

 Potatoes: We used Baby Red Potatoes for this recipe because we love the bright color, and their small size means there’s less chopping to do.
 But, you can use any type of potato you like.
 Yukon gold, red potatoes, and fingerling potatoes are good choices.
 Russets will work too, but they are not our first pick.

 Fresh Rosemary: Fresh rosemary brings such an incredible flavor to this dish.
 Dried rosemary doesn’t even come close.
 So spring for the fresh stuff, look for it in your grocery store’s refrigerated produce section.

 Salt, Pepper, Garlic Powder: This power trio of spices is all you’ll need!